 - Add the wild rice, and keep stirring for a minute to toast it.

 - Slowly pour in the chicken stock, stirring constantly to prevent lumps.
-Stir in the water and the crumbled bacon, then cover and bring to a boil.
+Stir in the water, the crumbled bacon, and the mushrooms, then cover and bring to a boil.

 - Turn the heat down to medium low and simmer for 45 minutes to cook the wild rice and improve the flavor.

-- During the last 15 minutes of cooking, taste the soup.
+- During the last 15 minutes of cooking, taste it.
 If desired, add 1/4 to 1/2 teaspoon salt and black pepper and 1 1/2 teaspoons more of fresh thyme leaves.

-- After the soup is cooked, take it off the heat and pour in the heavy cream.
+- After it's cooked, take it off the heat, if necessary, skim off any fat that rises to the top.
+Pour in the heavy cream.
 Stir until it is well incorporated.
-Tip: if you are planning on freezing some of this soup, only add cream to the soup you’ll be eating before freezing it.
+Tip: if you are planning on freezing some of this, only add cream to the part that you'll be eating before freezing it.

-- Transfer the soup to individual serving bowls and garnish with a sprinkle of fresh thyme leaves and black pepper.
-Serve warm.
+- Transfer it to individual serving bowls and garnish with a sprinkle of fresh thyme leaves and black pepper.
+Serve warm with a thick slice of our crusty English Bloomer.

 Keywords: mushroom, creamy, bacon